KatlaTL/Webudvikling1SP/README.md

 Everytime you start a new task create a new branch from development using these commands: \
   git checkout development \
   git checkout -b [new branch name]

+To check which branch you are located in: \
+  git branch

 When you are done with the task and you can merge it into development with the following commands: \
   git merge development \